KeatingLab/PottsMPNN/README.md

 ```

-For any method, you can verify the installation worked by comparing the outputs to the files in the `\outputs` directory in this repository.
+You can verify the code is working by comparing the outputs to the files in the `\outputs` directory in this repository.
+Because the sampling temperature affects the sequence generation file, to validate sequence generation update the YAML file to have a very low temperature and validate against `\outputs\example_sequence_outputs\low_temp_cuda.fasta` or `\outputs\example_sequence_outputs\low_temp_cpu.fasta`.

 ---